innovationharvesters/pay-theory-ios/README.md

 ### Capture or Cancel an Authorization

 If require_confirmation is set to true there are functions available to confirm or cancel the transaction.
-The capture function accepts a completion handler for the repsonse.
+The capture function accepts a completion handler for the response.
 To access these pull in the PayTheory object as an environment variable as shown below.

 ```swift
 @EnvironmentObject var pt: PayTheory